BEVERLEY AND DISTRICT RINGING SOCIETY CONSTITUTION

 The financial year shall be from January 1st to December 31st inclusive.
 All subscriptions and the Peal Fee shall be set at the December General Meeting to take effect the following year.

-General Meetings shall be held on the second Saturday of each month and those in March, June, September and December shall include a business meeting, unless an alteration to this procedure is agreed by a majority of members present at one of the Society's business meetings.
+General Meetings shall be held on the second Saturday of each month and those in March, June, September and December shall include a full business meeting, all those in the remaining months shall include a short business meeting, unless an alteration to this procedure is agreed by a majority of members present at one of the Society's business meetings.
 The Annual General Meeting shall be held in March.
 In the event of a tower not being available for a meeting on a selected date, the Secretary shall have the power to make an alternative arrangement.

 7. BELL REPAIR FUND